| Amazonas

 branch of the Panamerican Highway.
 Tasty down-to-earth cuisine !

-Chiclayo -or
+Chiclayo

-see Map Location, (For individual hotel listing and information
+see Map Location.
+(For individual

-click on the city's name)
+hotel listing and information click on the city's name) Is a northern

-towns in northern Peru are centres of witchcraft.
+northern Peru are centres of witchcraft.
 Among the places of archeological

 interest around Chiclayo are Túcume, Batán Grande and Huaca